-On a daily routine, every one of us interacts with multiple electrical appliances and devices.
+On a daily routine, every one of us interacts with multiple electrical appliances and devices, but do you think about your safety using them?
 With these electrical devices being so prevalent in homes, there is a higher tendency of forgetting the risks and hazards associated with their use.
 Be sure to take time brushing up various principles of safe usage and let every member of your family be familiar with these.

 Safety rules are easy to follow while using electrical appliances, cords, electric bulbs and other equipment.
 All you need is an appropriate awareness and little bit of precautions.
 Below is a compilation of some safety rules that you should go through and spread the word to everyone you care.